Dunedan/django-lockdown/README.rst

 ``url_exceptions``
   A list of regular expressions for which matching urls can bypass the lockdown (rather than using those defined in `LOCKDOWN_URL_EXCEPTIONS`_).

+``extra_context``
+  A dictionary of context data that will be added to the default context data passed to the template.

 Any further keyword arguments are passed to the admin preview form.
 The default form accepts one argument: